Elephants can hear through their feet

 Caitlin O'Connell-Rodwell, a biologist at Stanford University in Palo Alto, California, found that the vocalizations and foot stomps of elephants resonate at a frequency other elephants can detect through the ground.
 Enlarged ear bones as well as sensitive nerve endings in their feet and trunks allow elephants to pick up these "underground" or infrasonic messages.

-Stanford News reported in 2001, "The researchers wanted to find out if elephants would respond to recordings played through the ground, so they installed seismic transmitters at a tourist facility in Zimbabwe where eight trained, young elephants were housed."
+Stanford News reported, "The researchers wanted to find out if elephants would respond to recordings played through the ground, so they installed seismic transmitters at a tourist facility in Zimbabwe where eight trained, young elephants were housed."

 "We think they're sensing these underground vibrations through their feet," said O'Connell-Rodwell.
 "Seismic waves could travel from their toenails to the ear via bone conduction, or through somatosensory receptors in the foot similar to ones found in the trunk.
 We think it may be a combination of both."